 Shut Down the HVAC System During a Storm

 One of the best things you can do to protect your HVAC system in case of bad weather is to turn the entire system off.
 This prevents it from taking major damage if ever lighting strikes your home.
 So that you don’t get too uncomfortable, we also suggest that you pre-cool your home before the storm hits.
 Additionally, we also recommend unplugging any appliances in your home as they may also sustain damage if lightning does strike your home.

 Although we cannot guarantee that a surge protector will protect you from lightning strikes to your house, it is beneficial to have one.
 During a thunderstorm, a surge protector grounds the lightning so that it won’t damage your house.
 If you cannot afford a surge protector, simply turn off all of your electronic devices to protect them from damage during the storm.

 We hope this article proves to be useful when it comes to helping you gain a better understanding of how to best protect your HVAC system from bad weather.
 While it may seem like a serious challenge, keeping your HVAC system in good condition despite the bad weather isn’t that difficult as long as you know what you’re doing.
 Be sure to keep everything you’ve learned here in mind so that you can keep your HVAC system safe in case of storms.

-Legacy Heating is the go-to option when it comes to heating and air conditioning in Edmonton.
+Legacy Heating is the go-to option when it comes to heating and air conditioning in Calgary and Edmonton.
 We specialize in residential new home construction and installation and replacement of HVAC systems and other parts.
 We also have HVAC products.
 Contact us today!